Edge-Learning-Machine/Micro-LM/README.md

 - `K-NN`
 - `Holt-Winters Triple Exponential Smoothing` for time series

-Each algorithm provides both classification and regression, for binary and multiclass problems. `SVM` supports only ordinal multiclass classification.
+Each algorithm provides both classification and regression, for binary and multiclass problems. `SVM` supports only ordinal multiclass classification. `Holt-Winters Triple Exponential Smoothing` supports only regression.

 We are extending the library to other algorithms, also unsupervised.
 Your voluntary contribution is welcome.